 The Super Bowl is next weekend so I thought this would be a great time to post a chili recipe.
-Chili is super easy to make and there are thousands of variations.
+Chili is super easy to make and there are thousands of variations including my delicious turkey chili.
 If you are having people over to watch the Super Bowl, a chili bar with various toppings could be a fun, no fuss, self service way to feed your guests.
 Just make sure you have healthier topping choices such as avocado, jalapenos, hot sauce and reduced fat cheese or reduced fat sour cream.

 In my turkey chili recipe I use lean ground turkey, reduced sodium canned beans, canned tomatoes with no salt added, fresh veggies and spices.
 I like using a combination of fresh and canned ingredients because chili should be an easy, hassle free recipe where you just combine everything and let it cook.
-The turkey, beans and veggies make chili full of protein and fiber which can help you feel full and satisfied (and then maybe you won’t munch on all those potato chips during the game 😛 ).
+The turkey, beans and veggies make chili full of protein and fiber which can help you feel full and satisfied.
 You can also check our my “Game Day” board on pinterest for more recipe ideas.
 And for all the vegetarians out there, I do have a Hearty Veggie Chili recipe you can check out.

 20 ounces Lean Ground Turkey